alefi/nestjs-microservices-interaction-solution/README.md

 - add tests for real business cases
 - better exception handling, including creation of business level exceptions and map them on appropriated layers
 - use some accounting library for financial operations
+- turn each of gRpc methods which change state to idempotent methods
+- add some correlation property (e.g. transactionId) and append it to each of message involve in a financial flow (or even to each at all)
 - get rid of DRY principle violation in several places on codebase
 - return null for optional properties within some DTOs
 - consider to use BullMQ's flows